Sutter Avenue station: Structure changes north of the station

 North of this station, the Canarsie Line formerly split into two separate elevated structures, one above Van Sinderen Avenue and another a block east above Snediker Avenue via an "S" curve.
 This curve into was one of the sharpest in the subway at around 75 degrees.
 As the curve swung eastward, it passed under the last remnant of the Fulton Street Elevated.
 The tracks on this line curved east on their way to City Line, Brooklyn before ending at Pitkin Avenue.
 The two Canarsie elevated structures ran north into separate platforms at Atlantic Avenue.

 After the Fulton Street Elevated was closed in 1956, the Canarsie Line continued using the tracks it always had and the rest of the structure fell into disuse.
 In 2002–2004, the portion above Snediker Avenue was abandoned and the northbound Canarsie Line track was re-routed to share the westernmost island platform with southbound Canarsie Line service there.
 Demolition of the unused elevated structure began in 2003 and was completed in 2005.
-Now, northbound L trains have a much gentler curve to the west, speeding service.
+Now, northbound L trains have a much gentler curve to the west.